 - If a MME determines that the UE needs to be redirected to other system, then the MME needs to create an appropriate cause and notify to the RAN in S1-AP.

 - RAN needs to provide the redirection indication in RRC to the UE.

+- The MME does not steer the UE to 5GC if the “Inter-CN type” indication is received in Attach/TAU.

+- MME may provide the RFSP Index to the RAN which allows the RAN to set proper camping policies to the UE to ensure the UE stays in EPC when it returns to Idle mode if the “Inter-CN type” indication is received.

 5GC impacts:

+- The AMF does not steer the UE to EPC if the “Inter-CN type” indication is received in registration.

+- The AMF may provide the RFSP Index to the RAN which allows the RAN to set proper camping policies to the UE to ensure the UE stays in 5GC when it returns to Idle mode if the “Inter-CN type” indication is received.

 UE Impacts:

 - The UE needs to understand redirection indication and perform actions accordingly The existing redirection indication in RRC Connection Release (cnType) in WB-E-UTRAN can be reused and a similar indication needs to be added for NB-IoT.

+- Send “Inter-CN type” indication in Registration/TAU/Attach Request(s) until a successful registration/TAU/Attach.

 NOTE: Defining the appropriate cause value of indication is up to the Stage 3.